chuempel/cpd-50/index.md

 zen-watcher-7984fd87d4-zmq2j                         2/2     Running     0          7h4m
 ```

-### Step 4.9 - Install the IKC service by running the apply-cr command.
+### Step 4.9 - Install the DPH service by running the apply-cr command.
-Note, that this command eventually takes 2 hours to complete due to the large number of services that will be installed when installing WKC.
+Note, that this command eventually takes 2 hours to complete due to the large number of services that will be installed when installing DPH.
 ```
 ./cpd-cli manage apply-cr \
 --release=${VERSION} \